-(This article and gear list assumes two people hiking in moderate, non-technical terrain in late Summer/early Fall)
+(This article and gear list assumes two people hiking in moderate, non-technical terrain in late Summer/early Fall.
+It has been revised to include some innovations including sleeping mats and X-Pots))

 It is, of course, impossible to come up with gear suggestions that work for everyone: climatic conditions and geographical terrain vary from region to region, people’s comfort levels differ, and besides, you already own some gear.
 The following is therefore a general guide.